Hopac/Hopac/Docs/Internals.md

 It contains a single method **DoJob** that is passed both a reference to the current worker, and a **Cont** object, whose **DoCont** method the job may (or may not) ultimately arrange to be called with the result computed by the job.

+Note the throughout the documentation the term job is used, depending on context, to refer to either a class that inherits from **Job** or to the kind of lightweight threads (runtime objects) that one can define using **Job** and **Cont** objects.

 The **Cont** class represents a continuation.